-The team completed its inaugural year in the Chiltern League with a 13-7 win away to Newbury A. This leaves Burnham at the top of the division, from which only a 20-0 win by Loddon Vale in their final match can depose them.
+The team completed its inaugural year in the Chiltern League with a 13-7 win away to Newbury A, leaving Burnham at the top of the division.
+Loddon Vale weren't able to manage the 20-0 victory needed in their final match to upset things [they lost 5-15].

-Things have worked out pretty much as we'd hoped, providing opportunities for members who wouldn't otherwise get the chance to represent the Club to take part.
+Things have worked out pretty much as we'd hoped, providing opportunities for members who wouldn't otherwise have had the chance to represent the Club to take part.
 Some 15 members played for the team, with Colin Dale taking the role of administrative captain.

 Thanks to all who've supported the Club in this venture: we hope that as many of you as possible will take part in the Chiltern Elimination Pairs heat at the Club on April 1st [see below].

 Most of you will be aware that we were no longer able to put together a third team for the Berks & Bucks league-of-8 competition this year, so we decided instead to enter a team for the Chiltern League teams-of-8 equivalent.
 This has the benefit of allowing us to draw on members committed to other clubs for Berks & Berks purposes but uncommitted as far as the Chiltern League is concerned.
 And where necessary we can involve 'A' and 'B' team players as occasional reserves.

 The Chiltern League runs an annual Elimination Pairs event, with heats held in clubs and qualifying pairs competing in the final on 1 May.
 We've decided to hold a heat as part of our normal pairs event on Monday 1 April.
 Pairs are eligible to qualify provided at least one member of the partnership has been involved with the Chiltern League team, but for the most part this will be a normal pairs event [though we may operate it on a single-winner basis].
 This heat will be different from for example a Waller Bowl heat in that the number of qualifying pairs is determined by the size of the entire field, not just by the number of potential qualifiers.